 Cost Allocation and Recovery - Assessment of Historical Manufacturing and Waste Management, Environmental Conditions, Responses, Costs, and NCP Compliance

-Former MGPs, New York City: Opined on historical operations, environmental conditions, and responses at seven former NYC MGPs and potential impacts of 2 of the MGPs on an adjacent water body in support of insurance cost recovery.
+Former MGPs, New York City: Evaluated historical operations, environmental conditions, and responses at seven former NYC MGPs and potential impacts of 2 of the MGPs on an adjacent water body in support of insurance cost recovery.
 Addressed contaminant source identification, causation, and timing; expected/intended; and regulatory compliance, as well as historical perspectives on pollution, laws, waste management, and MGP byproduct recycling.

 Secondary Lead Smelter, California: Assessed historical smelter operations and other historic sources of lead, arsenic, and antimony in nearby, urban residential areas in the context of a state cost recovery claim.